bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

 .. math::
     \frac{ \sum_{i}^{N_{p}} T^{u}_{i} }{\max_{i} T^{e}_{i} \times N_{p} }

-The parallel efficiency can also be seen a measure how efficient the parallelisation of the code is.
+The parallel efficiency can also be seen as a measure of how efficient the parallelisation of the code is.
 We distinguish the effects into two multiplicative submetrics namely:
   * Communication Efficiency
   * Load Balance